egolaszewski/UMBC-Protocol-Analysis-Lab/I2C-Secure/docs/notes.md

 # I2C-Secure Issues observed
 Things to talk about:
-- The avesary can know about the registers of a device basesd on the device schema
+- The avesary can know about the registers of a device (they can research this hardware info -- not to mention the address range is [0x00, 0xff])
-- The slave address is known to the world
+- The secondary address is known to the world
 - secondary-register-0?
 CPSA mentions that this value can me manipuated by the network??
-- I customized the make file to open the shapes file (use: make open)
-- N_EXEC, P_POV, S_POV can be used as search terms in the shapes file -
+- N_EXEC, P_POV, S_POV can be used as search terms in the shapes file
+- MAC "tag" is 128 bits wide
+- Crpytoanalysis: The total amount of data allowed to encrypt on a single key is limited by 2^64 blocks
+    - Since the primary commands are still unencrypted and can be issued by anyone on the network, an advesary can just continously read data until we achieve the 2^64 blocks
+    - Cycling attacks against GCM: https://eprint.iacr.org/2011/202.pdf